geoffmunn/Qwen3Guard/README.md

 ## API Server

 ### Stream model
-The `api_server.py` provides a complete backend API for the Qwen3Guard-Stream model that can be used with the `chat_demo.html` interface.
+The `qwen-stream-api_server.py` provides a complete backend API for the Qwen3Guard-Stream model that can be used with the `qwen_stream_chat.html` interface.

 ### Classification model
 The Star Trek classification examples show how to use the fine-tuned Star Trek example.
-This is NOT a stream model so it doesn't use the same interface as the standard `api_server.py` example.
+This is NOT a stream model so it doesn't use the same interface as the standard `qwen-steam-api_server.py` example.

-You can connect to it via the `star_trek_chat.html` interface.
+You can connect to it via the `star_trek_chat.html` interface and the `star_trek_api_server.py` server.

 ### Setup